MarkB19988/CapstoneProject1-ZSL/README.md

 ### Concept Pitch Plan

 On the 17th of October, We will be going to ZLS whipsnade zoo to deliver our concept and ideas for the app we have designed.
 For this we have created a powerpoint presentation that talks about the features the app will have and how it will look.
 It will include concept art of the main menu and in-game scenes.

-#### Problem Decomposition

-In order to create our pitch we had to break down the the task into individual sections so that we could split the workload between the four members.
-We chose to break the task down into the 3 things that we had to create for the pitch.
-The Powerpoint presentation, the handouts and the script or notes.

 ##### Problems to Solve